Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/handout.md

 The better framing is:

-- unstable symbol modeling plus symbol encoding versus usable written-sign encoding
+- naming characters without fully preserving writer-selected symbols
+- versus encoding complete written signs in a usable compatible way

 That framing is more honest and more useful than treating the issue as personal resistance to Unicode itself.